Jump to topic

 You can misuse substances and not be dependent.
 You can also be dependent on substances without misusing it or being addicted to it.
 However, prevention from dependence must occur at the substance abuse stage.

-Certain prescribed medications and illicit drugs increase the amount of dopamine in the brain.
+Certain prescription drugs, illicit drugs, and behaviors increase the amount of dopamine in the brain.
 As a result, the brain needs to produce less dopamine naturally.
 When the intake of the substance stops, the brain isn’t immediately able to return to producing dopamine as it once did.
 And since dopamine is one of the neurotransmitters responsible for pleasure, the person can’t experience pleasure, at least while the brain is healing, without the drug.

 It’s not as easy to know if you are addicted.
 It’s even possible to be dependent on a drug without being addicted to it.
 A good example is someone managing cancer-related pain with opioids.
 That person might be dependent on the drug and experience withdrawal symptoms if they suddenly stop taking it.
 However, it’s not an addiction because there is no compulsion to use the drug despite harm.

-The line between physical dependence vs. addiction blurs when someone is dependent on a drug because of pain.
-He or she seeks the substance to relieve the pain, but is it caused by addiction?
+The line between physical dependence vs. addiction blurs when someone is dependent on a drug because of chronic pain.
+The patient may seek pain medication to relieve their painful symptoms, but is it caused by addiction?
 In most cases, the presence of an addiction is determined by noticeable negative consequences.

-If the use of a substance is hurting you, damaging your relationships, interfering with school or work, or causing legal problems, and you continue to seek the drug, it might be an addiction.
+If the use of a substance is hurting you, damaging your relationships, interfering with school or work, or causing legal problems, and you continue to seek the drug, this is likely considered an addiction.
 On the other hand, if you crave the drug or experience withdrawal when not using it (dependence), but you can prevent yourself from taking it, it’s probably not an addiction.

 Treatment programs occur in a variety of settings for different lengths of time.
 They are based on different theories and incorporate different philosophies.
 Treatment might include behavioral therapy, medication, or a combination of the two.
 It could also include support for dealing with addiction to prescription medications, illicit drugs, or alcohol.

-Many treatment programs also address co-occurring issues, such as multiple addictions or mental health disorders.
+Many treatment providers also address co-occurring disorders (a substance dependence and a mental health disorder).
 There might be individual and group therapy, and the loved ones of the addicted person might attend counseling.
 Finding a treatment program that is right for you is an important part of recovery.

 It’s also important to realize that addiction is a chronic disorder that can result in relapse.
 Short-term or one-time treatment options are rarely effective.
 Treatment must address withdrawal if it occurs, addiction, relapse, and other issues.
 Success is most often experienced when a person opts for a long-term treatment program with ongoing support.